Employee Health and Safety

 [Health Insurance Association’s Role]

-• Collaborative health: Through collaboration between insurers and the company, efficiently and effectively implement preventive health and health promotion for policyholders, based on a clear division of roles and a favorable working environment.
+• Collaborative health: Through collaboration between Health Insurance Association and the company, efficiently and effectively implement preventive health and health promotion for employees, based on a clear division of roles and a favorable working environment.

 Health Promotion System

-To promote collaborative health, we have created a strategy map based on the Ministry of Health, Labour and Welfare’s Guidelines for Health Investment Management Accounting.
+To promote collaborative health, we have created a strategy map based on the Ministry of Economy, Trade and Industry’s Guidelines for Health Investment Management Accounting.
 This will be used as a tool to determine which health issues are connected to solutions to management problems, and to delineate specific measures which can solve those problems.
-We will improve the effectivneess of measures designed to strengthen productivity while adapting to the changing environment surrounding employees and efforts to create fulfilling workplaces.
+We will improve the effectiveness of measures designed to strengthen productivity while adapting to the changing environment surrounding employees and efforts to create fulfilling workplaces.

 【Health Advisory】

-• Occupational health physicians, public health nurses and registered dieticians are stationed in Group Health Promotion Offices within ORIX locations, allowing employees to consult with these experts on health-related concerns and issues in a timely manner.
+• Group Health Promotion Office, where occupational health physicians and public health nurses are always on-site, allowing employees to consult with these experts on health-related concerns and issues in a timely manner.
 We also have established a health advisory office, which includes part-time doctors and counselors.

 • External expert staff also offer 24/7 phone consultations (toll-free) and web support on questions regarding health issues, medical care, nursing care, and securing second opinions.